-Working closely with the Staff LGBT+ Network and stakeholders across BCU and the Students’ Union, the aims of the project include:
+Working closely with the Staff LGBT+ Network and stakeholders across BCU and the Students’ Union, achievements of the project so far include:

-- Making BCU’s first submission to the Stonewall Workplace Equality Index in 2020
+- Making BCU’s second submission to the Stonewall Workplace Equality Index in 2022

 - Producing a best practice toolkit to support an LGBT+ inclusive curriculum